 Malaria still threatens half the world’s population, and the disease is thought to have killed more people than all the world’s wars and plagues put together.
 It was a major problem for the colonial powers and without a cure it has been suggested that the rise of the European empires would not have happened.
 The enslavement of as many as 20 million people may not have occurred if a cure for malaria had not been found.

-The Quechua Indians were first to understand the medicinal qualities of cinchona bark as a treatment of fevers and the Spanish Jesuit missionaries were the first Europeans to hold a monopoly on ‘Peruvian bark’ or ‘Jesuit powder’ from the 1650s.
+The South American Quechua Indians were first to understand the medicinal qualities of cinchona bark as a treatment of fevers and the Spanish Jesuit missionaries were the first Europeans to hold a monopoly on ‘Peruvian bark’ or ‘Jesuit powder’ from the 1650s.

 Britain’s first opportunity to create cinchona plantations within its empire came when the explorer Clements Markham was sent to hunt for cinchona plants in Peru and Bolivia in 1860 with the help of botanist Richard Spruce and others.
 Markham’s cinchona plants were sent to the Nilgiris (Blue Mountains) in south India as well as to Burma and Ceylon.